Best Employee Onboarding Platforms: The Top 9

 - Integrates flawlessly into your employee’s day-to-day workflow

-- Spekit Lite: $10/mo.
-The Lite plan is ideal for smaller teams.
+- Spekit Basics: $10/per user/per month.
+The Basics plan is ideal for smaller teams.
 Included is free training content, their Wiki knowledge base, Slack integration, and more.

-- Spekit Pro: Custom.
-This plan includes everything in Lite, along with Salesforce integration, unlimited content, premium onboarding, a dedicated success manager, and more.
+- Spekit Premium: $15/per user/per month This plan includes everything in Lite, along with Salesforce integration, unlimited content, premium onboarding, a dedicated success manager, and more.

 Walkme is a Microlearning and Digital Adoption Platform (DAP).
 The software’s core strengths are how seamlessly it collects data for you to analyze and work with.
 Enabling you to then create “walk-Thrus,” which are essentially step-by-step guides.